-Peachland in 2005 to commemorate the centennial of Rotary International.
+Peachland Rotarians are behind several landmarks in town.
+There’s the familiar pavilion at Heritage Park, presented to the District of Peachland in 2005 to commemorate the centennial of Rotary International.
 There’s also the Rotary Clock, which was a centennial contribution to Peachland back in 2009.
 Ten years later, the Rotary club joined forces with the Peachland Lions and Peachland Sportsmen’s Association to provide initial funding for the Ray Kandola Heritage Pier.
 Local Rotarians are also behind the playground at Heritage Park, as well as the mural across the street depicting the Peachland of long ago.

 You’ll also find Rotary volunteers at many Peachland events, from their annual Sip & Savour wine tasting event, to the Concert in the